mathworks/matlab-circleci-orb/README.md

 ## Feedback and Support
 If you encounter a product licensing issue, consider requesting a MATLAB batch licensing token to use in your pipeline.
 For more information, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

-If you have an enhancement request or other feedback about this extension, create an issue on the [Issues](https://github.com/mathworks/matlab-circleci-orb/issues) page.
+If you have an enhancement request or other feedback about this orb, create an issue on the [Issues](https://github.com/mathworks/matlab-circleci-orb/issues) page.

 For support, contact [MathWorks Technical Support](https://www.mathworks.com/support/contact_us.html).